"Come Out Fighting!" - Official Motto of 761st Tank Battalion.

-Supreme Allied commander, Gen. Dwight D. Eisenhower, ordered General George Patton’s 3rd Army to pivot, turn north, attack the German’s flank in effort to rescue the trapped United States Army 101st Airborne Division.
+Supreme Allied Commander, Gen. Dwight D. Eisenhower, ordered General George Patton’s 3rd Army to pivot, turn north, attack the German’s flank in an effort to rescue the trapped United States Army 101st Airborne Division.

 When interviewed years later, many of the 761st Tank Battalion veterans stated

 “...they were proud to have served under a general widely considered one of the most brilliant and feared Allied military leaders of World War II."